-Jessica and Paul’s intimate wedding in Big Sur was the most enchanting day I’ve ever witnessed.
+Jessica and Paul’s intimate Big Sur wedding was the most enchanting day I’ve ever witnessed.
 These two feel so deeply about each other.
 Their joy and love is truly infectious in these images.

 They knew in the early stages of wedding planning they wanted an intimate celebration with their closest family and friends.
 Jessica was inspired by the atmosphere of my sister and her husband’s wedding along the Big Sur coast last year.
 Limekiln State Park just has a magnetic pull to it like that.
 I also got to team up with my friend Whitney Justesen who is an incredible videographer.

 When I’m planning a wedding day with couples, I always send out a questionnaire to learn more about their relationship to help me create more meaningful images.
-Jessica and Paul’s individual responses to the question “What do you love most about each other?” were so heartfelt and genuine, I wanted to interweave it into this story.
-Their love story.
+Jessica and Paul’s individual responses to the question “What do you love most about each other?” are so heartfelt and genuine, I wanted to interweave it into their story.

 Paul: Jessi is incredibly thoughtful.
 She not only shows her kindness through words, she shows people how much she cares about them through actions.
 One of her favorite things to do for her family is cook a wonderful meal for them, and I am the same way.
 I think this is part of the reason why we love cooking for each other and together.
 It is one of the many ways that we show our love to each other.

 Jessi: Before I met him, I wasn’t sure whether or not I would marry.
 I could picture myself growing old, writing books in a little nook, quietly by myself.
 And that would be fine.
 But then I met him and there wasn’t any other choice.
 I’d met my match.

 An Intimate Forest Ceremony at Limekiln State Park